MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 First, we generate **JSON Web Tokens (JWTs)** --- consequently, we need to require the `jsonwebtoken` module we just installed at the top of the `auth.js` controller.
 We will use it to generate a JWT _after_ the new user document is saved.

 > [action]
-> Update top of `auth.js` with the require, and then edit the `SIGN UP POST` method as shown below:
+> Update TOP of `auth.js` with the require, and then edit the `SIGN UP POST` method as shown below.
+Remember the route goes AFTER you require all the middleware:
 >
 ```js
 const jwt = require('jsonwebtoken');